Article I: Organization

 Section 6: Field Personnel

 Managers are responsible for conduct of their players on the field and bench.
 Only players, managers, coaches, scorekeeper, bat persons and trainer are permitted on the bench during the game.

 Section 7: Uniforms

-All players must wear regulation baseball uniforms to include matching hats with team logo and matching shirts with no duplicate numbers.
+A. All players must wear regulation baseball uniforms to include matching hats with team logo and matching shirts with no duplicate numbers.
 It is also desirable that matching pants be worn.
 Non-uniformed personnel, except team trainer, may not go on the playing field or perform coaching duties.
 Any player without appropriate uniform may be declared ineligible for participation.

 Section 8: Game Reports

 A. Upon completion of the contest, each team is responsible for updating the RVL website and/or notifying the Executive Secretary of the final score with 24 hours.

 - Each manager and/or a designated representative is responsible for entering all box score information on the league website within one (1) week of the completed contest.
 Violation of this is subject to a fine as detailed in Article VI.

 B. Upon completion of the contest, the winning team is responsible for notifying the Burlington County Times, and the Courier Post of the contest results.
 In the event of a tie, the home team will notify the aforementioned newspapers.